 It took a few days to find our feet in Monastir and adjust to a different way of life when compared to some of our European habits.
-There were a couple of bumpy moments that temporarily dented our confidence, however, the country and it’s people have grown on me.
-We’ve had many good experiences and found most Tunisians to be friendly and helpful.
+There were a couple of bumpy moments that temporarily dented our confidence, however, the country and its people grew on me.
+We subsequently had many good experiences and we found the majority of Tunisians to be friendly and helpful.

-For us, check in went smoothly; when we entered the harbour we could see the welcome pontoon was occupied by a large trip boat, we heard a call and saw a marinero directing us straight to a berth.
+.Check-in to the country went smoothly for us.
+As we entered the harbour, we saw that a large trip boat had filled up the welcome pontoon.
+As we looked around for an alternative, we heard a call and saw a marinero directing us straight to a berth.
 Once tied up, we walked around to the police and customs offices to complete the paperwork, then a representative from each walked around with us to complete the boat inspection.

-On Emerald, a few lockers were opened, we were asked several times if we had a drone (no) and cigars (yuck) and that was it.
-No ‘gifts’ were asked for.
-We had to pay a fee of 5TD for the customs stamp, but they very relaxed about when we paid it as we hadn’t been able to get to the bank yet.
+Whilst the officials were on Emerald, they opened a few lockers.
+They asked us several times if we had a drone (no) and cigars and that was it.
+They did not ask for any ‘gifts’.
+The customs stamp cost 5TD, but they very relaxed about when we paid it as we hadn’t gone to the bank yet.

-The marina is set within a fairly well sheltered basin, surrounded by apartments, cafes and restaurants.
+The marina lies within a fairly well-sheltered basin, surrounded by apartments, cafes, and restaurants.
 There’s even a gym.
 Berths are located around the edge of the basin and along concrete docks.
 It’s a little rough and ready in places but reasonably clean on the land.
-Watch out when motoring around however, as there can be some floating debris.
+Watch out when motoring around, however, as there can be some floating debris.